 This information is so critical, it justifies its own section in this article.
-Having an , who saw the accident from start to finish, or at least the critical parts, is a major benefit to any claim.
+Having an unbiased observer, who saw the accident from start to finish, or at least the critical parts, is a major benefit to any claim.
 Because a random stranger driving by or standing on the side of the road has no interest in either party, like say your passengers might, their word is considered credible in recounting what happened.
-For this reason, if you are always get the information of any witnesses.
+For this reason, if you are injured in an accident always get the information of any witnesses.
 Gather:

 - Their name